 Sarah York Rubin joined Santa Barbara County in March 2016.
 From 2008-2016, she was privileged to serve as Executive Director of the Hillman Center for Performing Arts in Pittsburgh, PA.

 Sarah holds a B.A. from the University of Michigan Honors College, a M.A. from Carnegie Mellon University and an Executive Certificate in Nonprofit Management from Georgetown University’s School of Public Policy.
-She is the recipient of a National Merit Scholarship, an Academy of American Poets Prize and a William J. Fulbright Fellowship to Hong Kong.
+She is the recipient of a National Merit Scholarship, an Academy of American Poets Prize and a Fulbright Fellowship to Hong Kong.

 Hannah Rubalcava, Grants and Contracts Manager for the Santa Barbara County Office of Arts & Culture, has lived and worked in Santa Barbara County for over 14 years.
 A California native, Hannah was born and raised on the Central Coast in Arroyo Grande.